alejandroacevedo2305/AgenticChallenge/DESIGN_CHOICES.md

 ## Summary

 The modular subgraph architecture has been fully validated through comprehensive testing at all levels.
 The system exceeds all performance targets and demonstrates production readiness with robust error handling, fallback mechanisms, and critical security features.

-### Test Documentation in DESIGN_CHOICES.md

-The DESIGN_CHOICES.md has been updated with **Section 6: Testing Architecture & Subgraph Testing Benefits** which includes:
-- Three-tier testing pyramid visualization
-- Testing logic and implementation details
-- Subgraph testing benefits and examples
-- Performance metrics and CI/CD integration
-- Production testing strategies

-The test suite validates that the modular architecture delivers on its promises of **modularity, maintainability, and production readiness** while achieving **100% detection rate** and **9/10 report quality**.